|Title||Start Date & Time||End Date & Time|

 There are two primary ways you can share VoiceThreads in your D2L courses, by creating a link (Option 1) or by enabling the VoiceThread Course View (Option 2).

 Note: If you intend to have more than one class comment on a VoiceThread, be sure to create various copies of the VoiceThread and share a different copy with each section.
-Return to Part Five to read more about the copying process.
+Return to Part Four to read more about the copying process.

 If you plan to use VoiceThread only once or twice during the semester, we recommend that you share the link to your new VoiceThread in your Desire2Learn course.

 When your students click on a link to VoiceThread for the first time, they will be prompted to confirm that they have a CU Boulder username.

 If they click "yes", they will be prompted to sign into VoiceThread with their CU credentials.
 The VoiceThread you created should open directly for commenting (if not, they can refresh their page and the VoiceThread will open).
 If they click “no”, they will be prompted to create an account.

 If you plan to use VoiceThread often, or if you want your students to create or share VoiceThreads with each other, we recommend that you add the VoiceThread Course View to Content in your D2L course homepage.
 Accessing VoiceThread in this way will automatically create a group in your VoiceThread account for this course.

 When your students click the VoiceThread Course View link, they will be able to view and comment on any VoiceThreads you have shared with the course without signing in to VoiceThread.